-Natural rock slides – Siquijor Falls
+Natural rock slides

 From the jump-off point, it takes around 5-minutes to walk down a set of concrete steps to reach the first level of Cambugahay Falls.
-This epic Siquijor waterfall features a large natural swimming hole and some man-made structures including rope swings, bamboo rafts and a wide set of falls.
+This epic Siquijor waterfall features a large natural swimming hole and some man-made structures including rope swings, bamboo rafts, and a wide set of falls.

 Prior to visiting Siquijor, I had seen pictures of this waterfall on Instagram boasting turquoise blue waters and I have to say, I was a little disappointed when I didn’t get to experience its true beauty.
 But hey, that’s just mother nature.

-The falls on a nice day! – Photo: A Break In A Journey
+Cambugahay Falls – Photo: A Break In A Journey

 Besides the bottom swimming hole, there are a few more levels of these Siquijor falls to explore.
-Follow the trail upstream and across the bamboo bridges to where you will find more freshwater swimming holes, flowing rock pools and several cliff jumping spots.
+Follow the trail upstream and across the bamboo bridges to where you will find more freshwater swimming holes, flowing rock pools, and several cliff jumping spots.

 If you have a DJI Mavic Drone Camera, I highly recommend sending it up at Cambugahay Falls to capture the tiered cascades from above!

-See More ∼ 13 Things To Do In Siquijor
+See More → 13 Things To Do In Siquijor

-Cambugahay Falls – Siquijor Falls
+Cambugahay Falls – Photos: Jonas Hornehoj

 WHERE TO STAY IN SIQUIJOR

-Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Siquijor to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Aloha Seaside Resort

-Aloha Seaside Resort is one of the best places to stay in Siquijor which is located in the main tourist area of Paliton Beach, San Juan!
-Featuring a swimming pool, hot tub, restaurant, room service, tour desk and free wifi.
-There are deluxe family rooms and deluxe bungalows available which are fitted with a flat-screen tv, free toiletries, private bathroom, sun terrace, seating area, large bed and incredible ocean views!
+Aloha Seaside Resort is one of the best places to stay on the island which is located in the main tourist area of Paliton Beach, San Juan!
+Featuring a swimming pool, hot tub, restaurant, room service, tour desk, and free wifi.
+There are deluxe family rooms and deluxe bungalows available which are fitted with a flat-screen tv, free toiletries, private bathroom, sun terrace, seating area, large bed, and incredible ocean views!
 Continental, à la carte, English breakfast is included for all guests.
-Recommended place to stay for families, couples and friends.
+Recommended place to stay for families, couples, and friends.

-Mid Range: Glamping Siquijor By The Beach
+Mid Range: Glamping By The Beach

-Glamping Siquior is the most unique accommodation on the island!
+Glamping By The Beach is the most unique accommodation on the island!
 Epic tee-pee style tents situated under the palms on Paliton Beach is seriously hard to beat!
-Glamping Siquijor features free wifi, a bar, a garden, a private beach area, BBQ facilities and a terrace.
+Featuring free wifi, a bar, a garden, a private beach area, BBQ facilities, and a terrace.
 The luxury tents are fan-cooled and fitted with comfortable beds and power sockets.
 Simple but effective!
 Perfect place to stay for couples and friends.

 Budget: JJS Backpackers Village

-JJS Backpackers Village is the best budget accommodation in Siquijor!
-Located on Paliton Beach in San Juan, this property features a restaurant, bar, shared lounge, gardens and ocean views.
-There are twin rooms, double rooms, triple rooms and dorms available which is suitable for solo travelers, couples and friends.
-Continental breakfast is also available daily at this Siquijor hostel.
+JJS Backpackers Village is the best budget accommodation on the island!
+Located on Paliton Beach in San Juan, this property features a restaurant, bar, shared lounge, gardens, and ocean views.
+There are twin rooms, double rooms, triple rooms, and dorms available which is suitable for solo travelers, couples, and friends.
+Continental breakfast is also available daily at this hostel.

-FOR ALL OTHER PLACES TO STAY IN SIQUIJOR, SEARCH ON AGODA OR SEARCH ON BOOKING.COM
+FOR ALL OTHER PLACES TO STAY, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

-Another option for accommodation in Siquijor is to stay at an Airbnb, which generally has some great deals in Siquijor.
+Another option for accommodation is to stay at an Airbnb, which generally has some great deals.

 MORE PHILIPPINES TRAVEL GUIDES